Human-canine genetic similarities

 Research looks at osteosarcoma in dogs and children

 Osteosarcoma, a deadly bone cancer, is genetically similar in dogs and human children, according to a study by Tufts University and the Translational Genomics Research Institute (TGen) recently published in Communications Biology.
-The findings could help break the logjam in the treatment of this disease, which hasn't seen a significant medical breakthrough in nearly 30 years.
+The findings could help advance the treatment of this disease, which hasn't seen a significant medical breakthrough in nearly 30 years.

-Osteosarcoma (OS) is rare in children, but common in dogs, making “it a prime candidate for the kind of comparative cancer biology studies that could enhance drug development for both children and our canine friends,” says researcher Will Hendricks, Ph.D., an assistant professor in TGen's Integrated Cancer Genomics Division.
+Osteosarcoma (OS) is rare in children, but common in dogs, making “it a prime candidate for the kind of comparative cancer biology studies that could enhance drug development for both children and our canine friends,” says Dr. Will Hendricks, assistant professor of integrated cancer genomics at TGen.

-Using multiple molecular-level testing platforms, TGen and Tufts researchers sequenced the genomes of 59 dogs, finding that canine OS shares many of the genomic features of human OS, including lowmutation rates, structural complexity, altered cellular pathways, and unique genetic features of metastatic tumors that spread to other parts of the dog’s body.
+Using multiple molecular-level testing platforms, the researchers sequenced the genomes of 59 dogs, finding that canine OS shares many of the genomic features of human OS, including low mutation rates, structural complexity, altered cellular pathways and unique genetic features of metastatic tumors that spread to other parts of the dog’s body.

 The study identified new features of canine OS, including recurrent and potentially cancer-causing mutations in two genes, SETD2 and DMD (the largest known human gene).
 The study suggests that these findings merit further exploration.

-Although surgery and chemotherapy can extend survival, about 30 percent of pediatric OS patients die from metastatic tumors within five years.
-The cancer moves much faster in dogs, with more than 90 percent succumbing to metastatic disease within two years.
+Although surgery and chemotherapy can extend survival, about 30% of pediatric OS patients die from metastatic tumors within five years.
+The cancer moves much faster in dogs, with more than 90% succumbing to metastatic disease within two years.

-“The genetic similarity between dogs and humans provides a unique opportunity and a comparative model that will enable the development of new therapies within a compressed timeline,” says lead author Heather L. Gardner, DVM, a Ph.D. candidate in Tufts’ Sackler School of Graduate Biomedical Sciences.
+“The genetic similarity between dogs and humans provides a unique opportunity and a comparative model that will enable the development of new therapies within a compressed timeline,” says lead author Dr. Heather L. Gardner, now an assistant research professor at the Tufts' Cummings School of Veterinary Medicine.

-Jeffrey Trent, Ph.D., FACMG, TGen President and Research Director, and a contributing author, says the comparative oncology approach is vital to the rapid development of new treatments for people and pets that need help today.
+Dr. Jeffrey Trent, TGen president and research director, and a contributing author, says the comparative oncology approach is vital to the rapid development of new treatments for people and pets that need help today.